NadeemNicoR/TeamProjects/reports/week07.md

 #### 4.1 As a Customer

-Problem description: (10 minutes)
+Work display: (10 minutes)
+- New set of user stories
-- Explanation of the problem.
+- Mockups of the charts required for the application
-- Questions about the problem.

 #### 4.2 As a mentor:

 Questions about project: (5 minutes)
-- Is it better to start with a mockup of one functionality or a user interface?
-- There must be always working software or mockup presentations are allowed?
-- Should we have user cases/stories after the first meeting?
+- Data base Integration
+- New configuration of the class diagram